Albert0i/RU204/model-compare.md

-## compare storage model and access model in Oracle and Redis
+## Compare storage model and access model in Oracle and Redis

 Here’s a detailed comparison of the **storage model** and **access model** in **Oracle Database** and **Redis**: